peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

     public EInteger ToSizedEIntegerIfExact(int maxBitLength)

-Converts this value to an arbitrary-precision integer, only if this number's value is an exact integer and that integer does not overflow the given signed bit count.
+Converts this value to an arbitrary-precision integer, only if this number's value is an exact integer and that integer does not overflow the specified signed bit count.

 **Parameters:**